conradkoh/jcep/codemaps/jcep-review-form.codemap.md

 - **Capture question text with each response** to preserve context when questions change
 - **Organize UI components by version** (v1, v2, etc.) for complete isolation between schema versions
 - **Admin view** to list and filter all responses by year across all users
+- **Admin listing page** shows all forms with copy buttons for token distribution
+- **Participant status tracking** shows not started / in progress (X/Y sections) / completed

 ## Sequence Diagram